goldendragon1988/semaphore-sms/README.md

 ## Requesting for all transaction made

     client.transactions
     client.transactions(id: 1, limit: 100) # Page and Limit are optional.
-Limit default to 100.
+Limit default to 100 and page 1.

 ## Requesting for all sender names

     client.sender_names
     client.sender_name(id: 1, limit: 100) # Page and Limit are optional.
-Limit default to 100.
+Limit default to 100 and page 1.

 ## Requesting for all users

     client.users
     client.users(id: 1, limit: 100) # Page and Limit are optional.
-Limit default to 100.
+Limit default to 100 and page 1.
 ```

 ## Development